jimporter/bfg9000/doc/reference.md

 the file is found in the *source directory*.
 In other cases, a plain string will automatically get converted to a *source_file*.

+### whole_archive(*name*)

+Create a [whole-archive](http://linux.die.net/man/1/ld) from an existing static library named *name*.
+This ensure that *every* object file in the library is included, rather than just the ones whose symbols are referenced.
+This is typically used to turn a static library into a shared library.

+!!! note
+    The MSVC linker doesn't have a way of expressing this directive, so *whole_archive* can't be used with it.

 ## Build steps

 !!! note